husains1/ummatics-impact-monitor/LESSONS_LEARNED.md

 ## User Guidelines

 ### Frontend Deployment
-1. Always re-deploy the frontend on AWS after making any frontend code changes
+1. Build frontend locally with `npm run build`
+2. Build Docker image locally
-2. Use full npm rebuild without cache locally and then push to ECR
+3. Tag and push to ECR
-3. Use ECR to deploy the frontend on AWS
-4. Ensure previous versions of the frontend are cleaned up and no longer available on the EC2 node
+4. Pull from ECR on EC2 and restart container
-5. Always confirm the deployment by connecting to the website URL
+5. Always verify deployment by checking the website URL

 ### Backend Deployment
-1. **CRITICAL**: Pull latest code to EC2 BEFORE rebuilding containers (`git pull origin main`)
-2. Handle any local changes on EC2 with `git stash` if needed
+1. **Method 1 (SCP)**: Copy changed files via SCP, rebuild container on EC2
+2. **Method 2 (ECR)**: Build Docker image locally, push to ECR, pull on EC2
 3. Rebuild with `--no-cache` flag to ensure fresh build
-4. **ALWAYS VERIFY**: Test the API endpoint to confirm changes took effect
+4. **ALWAYS VERIFY**: Test API endpoints to confirm changes took effect
-5. Don't trust the build success message - verify actual behavior
+5. Never use git operations on EC2 - keep credentials local

 ### Security and Resource Guidelines
-1. **NEVER run git commit/push from EC2**: Your credentials should NOT be stored on EC2
+1. **NEVER run ANY git operations on EC2**: Your credentials should NOT be stored on EC2
-   - EC2 can pull code for deployment (`git pull` is OK)
+   - No git pull, git clone, git commit, git push, or git checkout
-   - EC2 should NEVER push changes or commit code
+   - EC2 should only receive code via SCP or Docker images from ECR
-   - Keep git write credentials local to your development machine
+   - Keep ALL git credentials on your local development machine only
-   - Use SSH to EC2 for deployment only, not for development workflow
+   - Use SSH/SCP for file transfer, ECR for container images
-   - Note: `git pull` for deployment is acceptable, but committing/pushing is not
 2. **NEVER run ingestion.py locally**: Data ingestion consumes rate-limited API resources
    - Twitter API, Reddit API, etc. have daily/hourly limits
    - Running locally wastes quota and may exhaust limits needed for production